xteve-project/xTeVe-Documentation/en/configuration.md

 * [API documentation](#api)

 ## Run on Windows
-xteve.exe is a binary file and just needs to be started.
-With a double click xTeVe is started.
+xteve.exe is a binary file and needs to be started with a double click.

 ## Run on other operating systems
 **Linux, OS X, FreeBSD**